gemfire/gemfire-examples/json/README.md

 Then it converts a number of JSON strings to `JsonDocument`s with the default BSON storage format and put them to the `example-region`.

 BSON and PDX are two underlying storage formats for `JsonDocument`.
-For the details, benefits and use cases of BSON and PDX, please refer to the GemFire documentation.
+For the details, benefits and use cases of BSON and PDX storage formats, please refer to the GemFire documentation.

-`JsonDocument.toJson()` is used to convert the `JsonDocument` back to a JSON string.
+`JsonDocument.toJson()` is used to convert a `JsonDocument` back to a JSON string.

 `JsonDocument.getField()` is used to get the value of a specific JSON field, including a nested field.